zowe/docs-site/docs/user-guide/cli-usingcli.md

   - **Assigning an environment variable for a value that is commonly used.**
-    For example, you might want to specify your mainframe user name as an environment variable on your PC.
+    For example, you might want to specify your mainframe user name as an environment variable on your computer.
 When you issue a command and omit the `--username` argument, Zowe CLI automatically uses the value that you defined in the environment variable.
 You can now issue a command or create any profile type without specifying your